Drakunal/DBMS-Lab/Lab 1/readme.md

 ```sql
 SELECT AVG(AvailableCopies) AS AverageCopies FROM Books;
 ```

-This query will give the average number of available copies for all books in the library.

 ---

 #### g. **Find the Maximum and Minimum Published Year of Books**: